slavagu/moodometer/public/slides/slides.md

 # moodometer - team mood tracker

-A simple app to capture team mood and see how it changes over time.
+Step-by-step guide on how to create a simple serverless app.

-> This is a demo project showing how to create a serverless app in a few simple steps, inspired by https://serverless-stack.com
+> NOTE code snippets provided in these slides are not complete; refer to the [source code](https://github.com/slavagu/moodometer) for a fully working solution.

 ---

-## Build React UI
+## Create React App

 Ensure you have node 8.10+ and npm 6+ installed